-You can see the connection speed between your router or points and the wireless devices connected to those points.
-The results will appear in megabits per second (Mbps).
+You can check the connection speed between your router or points and the wireless devices connected to those points.
+The results will appear in megabits-per-second (Mbps).

-- You will only be able to see results for devices connected wirelessly to your network.
+- You will only be able to check the results for devices connected wirelessly to your network.

-- Results measure your devices’ connection speed to the router or point that they’re connected to, not their connection to the Internet itself.
+- Results measure your devices’ connection speed to the router or point they’re connected to, not their connection to the internet itself.

 - To test the speed between your devices and your router or points, you’ll need to use the Google Wifi app, even if you normally use the Google Home app to manage your devices.
 Download the app at the Play Store (Android) or the App Store (iOS).

-Test device speed with the Google Wifi app
+Test speed of devices with the Google Wifi app

 - Open the Google Wifi app .